-Expertise:Political Behavior, Elections, Politics & Social Media, Campaign Finance, Voting, Political Communication, Social Media, New Media, Teaching
+Expertise:Political Behavior, Elections, Politics and Social Media, Campaign Finance, Voting, Political Communication, Social Media, New Media, Teaching

 Mario Guerrero teaches courses on American politics including the presidency, Congress, and elections.
 His research includes work on campaign finance, the political implication of social networking sites like Facebook and Twitter, and other facets of political behavior.
 Dr. Guerrero’s work has received recognition from the American Political Science Association (APSA) and he is a Ford Foundation Fellow.
 In 2017, he served as president of the APSA’s Latino Caucus and was named a RAND Faculty leader Fellow.